-When you start, we take a 4-week refundable deposit of the days you will be doing.
-So, if you are doing 2 days, we take $$135 \times 2$ days \times 4$ weeks.
-Once a child has commenced, a minimum of 4 weeks' notice is required should the child be withdrawn for any reason and you will receive the deposit back or it will be taken from your final account$
+Before commencement of enrolment and to secure your position, we take a six-week refundable deposit reflecting the number of days your child is enrolled.
+For example, if your child will attend two days per week, we require \$140 x 2 days x 6 weeks.
+Once your child starts attending, six weeks' notice is required should the child be withdrawn for any reason, and you will receive the deposit back or it will be taken from your final account.